-Objectives of the Effective Speaking Team is:
+The objectives of the Effective Speaking Team is:

--To provide an opportunity for Air Cadets to increase their self confidence; and increase their ability to reason, organize and express ideas.
+-to provide an opportunity for Air Cadets to increase their self confidence; and increase their ability to reason, organize and express ideas;

--To increase public awareness regarding the citizenship and leadership aspects of the Air Cadet Program at the national, provincial and local levels.
+-to increase public awareness regarding the citizenship and leadership aspects of the Air Cadet Program at the national, provincial and local levels.

 The Duke of Edinburgh’s Award, known internationally as The International Award for Young People, was founded by His Royal Highness The Duke of Edinburgh in Great Britain in 1956.
 Designed to help young people develop a sense of responsibility in themselves and their community by expanding their horizons, the Award has evolved into one of the most comprehensive individual development, self-training and personal achievement programmes in the world.

 The Air Cadet Program offers many components that also satisfy the requirements for reaching certain standard of the Duke of Edinburgh Program, and cadets are highly recommended to take advantage of that.